AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Additional Details of Evaluation on Safety

-\textbf{Results.} The results presented in Table \ref{tab:misinfo} reveal the VLMs' resilience to misinformation attacks.
+\paragraph{Results.} The results presented in Table \ref{tab:misinformation} reveal varying levels of model resilience to misinformation attacks across different evaluation benchmarks.
 GPT-4o-mini demonstrates the most consistent performance across datasets, achieving the highest accuracy on multiple benchmarks including NuScenes-QA (42.06\%), NuScenesMQA (56.98\%), and CoVLA-mini (39.96\%).
-DriveLM-Challenge exhibits particularly strong resilience to misinformation in specific contexts, achieving the highest accuracy of 60.77\% on DriveLM-NuScenes.
-Similarly, LLaVA-v1.6 maintains relatively strong performance across most benchmarks, with particularly robust results on LingoQA (63.73\%), though it demonstrates vulnerability on CoVLA-mini (26.84\%).
+This consistent performance suggests robust information processing capabilities that effectively balance visual and textual inputs.
+DriveLM-Challenge exhibits particularly strong resilience to misinformation in specific contexts, notably achieving the highest accuracy of 60.77\% on DriveLM-NuScenes.
+Similarly, LLaVA-v1.6 maintains relatively strong performance across most benchmarks, with particularly robust results on LingoQA (63.73\%), though it demonstrates notable vulnerability on CoVLA-mini (26.84\%).
 These variations suggest that architectural differences may significantly influence how models handle conflicting information sources.
 The performance of Dolphins reveals interesting patterns of dataset-specific vulnerability, achieving the highest accuracy on LingoQA (65.20\%) while showing significant weakness on DriveLM-NuScenes (18.97\%).
 This substantial variance indicates that the model's resilience to misinformation may be heavily influenced by the specific characteristics of different evaluation contexts, rather than representing uniform robustness across scenarios.
+DriveLM-Agent and EM-VLM4AD demonstrate more moderate resilience to misinformation attacks.
 DriveLM-Agent maintains consistent mid-range accuracy across most benchmarks but shows particular vulnerability on CoVLA-mini (7.32\%).
 EM-VLM4AD exhibits more stable but generally lower performance levels across all benchmarks, with accuracy ranging from 20.77\% to 51.96\%.
+These results suggest that architectural sophistication may play a crucial role in determining a model's ability to reconcile conflicting visual and textual information.
 The comprehensive evaluation reveals that no model demonstrates uniform resilience across all benchmarks, with performance varying significantly based on context and dataset characteristics.
 Larger models, particularly GPT-4o-mini, show more consistent performance across different evaluation scenarios, suggesting that model scale may contribute to improved robustness against misinformation.
 The significant performance variations across benchmarks further indicate that models employ different strategies for reconciling conflicting visual and textual information, with varying degrees of success across different evaluation contexts.
 These findings highlight the ongoing challenge of developing models that can consistently prioritize visual evidence over contradictory textual claims across diverse scenarios.